 While the BMX series makes itself easy to carry by being light, the Xtreme 5 does so by coming with wheels in case you have to walk on gravel paths.
-Both options don’t need rotomolded construction in order to keep your items safe, but Igloo has the advantage in warranty, as that of the Xtreme 5 is limited.
+Both options don’t need rotomolded construction in order to keep your items safe, but Igloo has the advantage in warranty, like that of the Xtreme 5 is limited.

 When it comes to smaller coolers that can perform just as well as bigger counterparts, few come to mind quicker than Stanley’s Adventure ice chest, which comes in handy for similar situations as those made for the BMX series.

 This option is able to keep food and drinks cold for up to 4 days, thanks to a foam similar to that used by Igloo, and it comes with a leak-resistant design and an exterior that can handle the worst of weather conditions.